The Dante Alighieri Society – Michigan Chapter, a non-profit organization – promotes the Italian language and culture.

 – Books are non-refundable once they have been picked up by the student.

-– Membership is refundable only in the event of a course withdrawal.
+– Membership is not refundable in the event of a course withdrawal.

 DAS of Michigan reserves the right to request that the student repeats the course.